dogweather/forkful/content/en/cpp/strings/interpolating-a-string.md

 weight: 8
 ---

-## What & Why?
-String interpolation is about inserting variables into strings.
-We do it to construct messages on the fly, personalize output, or build dynamic queries.

 ## How to:
 C++ doesn't have built-in string interpolation like some other languages.
 You often use `std::ostringstream`, `std::format` (from C++20), or printf-style formatting.